-- Recommend that the Sonoma Clean Power Authority Board of Directors Delegate Authority to the Chief Executive Officer ("CEO") or his designee to negotiate, execute, and amend a Professional Services Agreement ("PSA") with TerraVerde Energy, LLC ("TerraVerde Energy") with a not-to-exceed amount of \$500,000 using SCP's standard form PSA with the attached scope of work (Exhibit A), and budget (Exhibit B). - The scope of work is to analyze adding energy storage to public education facilities with existing solar.
+- Authorize the Chief Executive Officer ("CEO") or his designee to negotiate, execute, and amend a Professional Services Agreement ("PSA") with TerraVerde Energy, LLC ("TerraVerde Energy") with a not-to-exceed amount of \$500,000 using SCP's standard form PSA with the attached scope of work (Exhibit A), and budget (Exhibit B). - The scope of work is to analyze adding energy storage to public education facilities with existing solar.
 The contract term is for one year.
 The CEO or his designee may amend the agreement and increase the not-to-exceed budget by up to \$50,000, if needed.